Anna M. M. Vetticad: Career

 She has worked with India Today (1994–2002) and The Indian Express (2002–2005) before switching to television.
 She worked with Headlines Today till 2011.
-She lives in Delhi with her family.
+She is based in Delhi.
 She also used to write columns in leading magazines and newspapers, including India Today, The New Indian Express, The Indian Express, and The Hindu.
 She was a visiting faculty of the Indian Institute of Mass Communication, Delhi.

 Vetticad is the author of the book The Adventures of an Intrepid Film Critic (2012), an overview of Indian society as seen through the prism of the Hindi film industry and presented through an account of a year in which she watched every single Hindi film released in India’s National Capital Region.
 The book features a Foreword by Ranbir Kapoor.

 In 2016, she was the recipient of the Ramnath Goenka Excellence in Journalism Award in the Commentary and Interpretative Writing category for her monthly column "Film Fatale" in The Hindu Businessline.